ShiftCreatorSpace/starter-python-flask-postgres-gcloud/readme.md

 5. Set up the virtual environment
 6. `pip install -r requirements.txt` in virtualenv
 7. Run `Run bg services`.
 To ensure BG services started successfully go to services, and check the logs for each container.
 Usually take 60sec to fully initialize.
 8. Run `Create db`.
-Double check that the schema was created (`postgresql://serviceclient:password@localhost:5433/chimedb`)
+Double check that the schema was created (`postgresql://serviceclient:password@localhost:5433/myappdb`)
-9. Run `Run Chime dev`.
+9. Run `Run MyApp dev`.
 Ensure that services started up correctly.

 ## Services